Pedro Friedeberg: Career

-Friedeberg has painted, created murals for institutions in Mexico and abroad, illustrated books and book covers, created furniture and set designs.
+Friedeberg painted, created murals for institutions in Mexico and abroad, illustrated books and book covers, and created furniture and set designs.
 He was the art director, along with Sergio Villegas of a spectacular called Arbol de la Vida.
 He began designing furniture in the 1960s, rejecting the then-dominant international style of architecture.
-He has designed chairs, tables, couches and love seats in fantastic designs.
+He executed chairs, tables, couches, and love seats in fantastic designs.
 He is best known for his hand-chair, which has sold more than 5,000 copies since it was created in 1962.
 The original chair was made of wood and covered in gold leaf.
 It is designed to allow one to sit on the palm, using the fingers as a back and arm rest.
-He has declared that he is never really relaxed and stated that he has painted one canvas per week, 52 weeks a year for the fifty years of his career in addition to sculptures and chair designs.
-His paintings, sculpture and furniture was very fashionable, called “chic” in the 1960s and 1970s.
+He declared that he was never really relaxed and stated that he had painted one canvas per week, 52 weeks a year for the fifty years of his career in addition to sculptures and chair designs.
+His paintings, sculpture, and furniture wera all considered very fashionable, called "chic" in the 1960s and 1970s.

 His first two individual exhibitions were at the Diana Gallery in 1959 and the Protec Gallery in 1960, both in Mexico City.
-In the 1960s, he had sixteen exhibitions in Mexico, France, New York, Portugal and the Pan American Union in Washington, DC in 1963.
-In the 1970s, he had nineteen exhibitions in various cities in Mexico and the United States, Barcelona, Haifa (Israel) and Canada.
-In the 1980s, he had thirteen including the Museo de Arte Moderno in Mexico City.
-In the 1990s, he had twenty one, mostly in Mexico which a tribute to his work in 1997 and an exhibition in Colombia.
+In the 1960s, he had sixteen exhibitions in Mexico, France, New York, Portugal, and im 1963 the Pan American Union in Washington, DC.
+In the 1970s, he had nineteen exhibitions in various cities in Mexico and the United States, Barcelona, Haifa in Israel, and Canada.
+In the 1980s, he enjoyed thirteen solo exhibitions of his work including at the Museo de Arte Moderno in Mexico City.
+In the 1990s, he had twenty-one, mostly in Mexico which a tribute to his work in 1997 and an exhibition in Colombia.
 In the 2000s, he had nine, all in Mexico except for one in Germany in 2000 and one in Belgium in 2003.
-He has also participated in many group exhibitions from 1960 to 2003.
+He also participated in many group exhibitions from 1960 to 2003.

 Clock sculpture "Tichenortime", Pedro Friedeberg, 1963, from the series named after his dear friend, the surrealist painter Bridget Tichenor.